nocoolnametom/blog/content/scripture-mastery-nt-16.md

 >  another star in glory.
 >  <span>42</span> So also is the resurrection of the dead.
 It is sown
 >  in corruption; it is raised in incorruption.

->
+!!! note
-> <span style="font-size: x-small;">My translations are purposefully stretched
+    > <span style="font-size: x-small;">My translations are purposefully
->  and should not be viewed as more accurate than the KJV translation unless I
+    > stretched and should not be viewed as more accurate than the KJV translation
->  say so in the post.
-I'm trying to show the range lying between the original
+    > unless I say so in the post.
+I'm trying to show the range lying between the
->  Greek text and the English.</span>
+    > original Greek text and the English.</span>

 Yet Again In the Same Chapter
 -----------------------------